Rubenshuis

 The Rubenshuis (Rubens House) is the former home and workshop of Peter Paul Rubens (1577–1640) in Antwerp.
 Purchased in 1610, Rubens had the Flemish townhouse renovated and extended on the basis of designs by Rubens himself.
 After the renovations, the house and its courtyard garden had the outlook of an Italian palazzo, which reflected the artistic ideals of Rubens.
 The ensemble is now a museum dedicated mainly to the work of Rubens and his contemporaries.

+The main "Artist's Residence" part of the museum is (November 2025) currently closed for renovation.

 Rubens's house during his lifetime

 A year after marrying Isabella Brant in 1609, Rubens began construction of an Italian-style villa on the then-Vaartstraat (now the Wapper, 9–11), at the time located at the banks of the Herentalse Vaart canal.
 Rubens designed the building himself, based on studies of Italian Renaissance palace architecture that also formed the basis of his Palazzi di Genova.
 The layout included his home, studio, a monumental portico and an interior courtyard.
 The courtyard opens into a Baroque garden that he also planned.

 In the adjacent studio, he and his students executed many of the works for which Rubens is famous.
 He had established a well-organised workshop that met the demands of his active studio, including large commissions from England, France, Spain and Bavaria and other locations.
 He relied on students and collaborators for much of the actual work.
 Rubens himself, however, guaranteed the quality and often finished paintings with his own hand.
 In a separate private studio he made drawings, portraits and small paintings without the assistance of his students and collaborators.